Chart Color Schemes

 The level of residential development activity in Whittington is very low in comparison to the average area assessed nationally by AreaSearch

-Whittington has seen approximately 6 dwelling approvals annually over the past five financial years ending June 2021, totalling around 30 homes.
-In FY-26, up to June 2022, there have been 3 approvals recorded.
-The average construction cost of new homes is $337,000.
-This year has also seen $6.2 million in commercial approvals.
+Whittington has seen approximately 6 dwelling approvals annually over the past five financial years ending June 2021, totalling around 31 homes.
+In FY-26 so far, there have been 3 approvals recorded.
+The average construction cost of new homes in Whittington is $337,000.
+There has also been $6.2 million in commercial approvals this financial year.

 Frequently Asked Questions - Development